psnaz/freezing-happy/README.md

 ### Media

-*2 images (hero image “lady in the red hat” and “lady’s legs”) purchased on iStockphotography.com *The rest of the images created by the developer *Youtube video “HE IS THE ICE MAN (Wim Hof)” created by Drew Binsky.
+- 2 images (hero image “lady in the red hat” and “lady’s legs”) purchased on [iStockphotography.com](https://www.istockphoto.com/)
+- The rest of the images created by the developer
+- Youtube video “HE IS THE ICE MAN (Wim Hof)” created by Drew Binsky.

 ### Acknowledgements

-*My ice-bath-crazy friends for inspiration and getting me hooked on ice baths, cold therapy and open water swimming.
+- My ice-bath-crazy friends for inspiration and getting me hooked on ice baths, cold therapy and open water swimming.
-*My Mentor Celestine Okoro for his helpful feedback.
+- My Mentor Celestine Okoro for his helpful feedback.
-*Tutor support at Code Institute for their support.
+- Tutor support at Code Institute for their support, in particular, I'd like to thank you Ed, Jo and Igor.
-*Stephen Seagrave for his most valuable advice recorded as Milestone 1 Planning with Stephen Seagrave.
+- Stephen Seagrave, CI alumni, for his most valuable advice recorded as Milestone 1 Planning with Stephen Seagrave.
-*Code Institute Slack Community for all their advice and support.
+- Code Institute Slack Community for all their advice and support.

 ## Testing